yiphei/yif-AI/encoder_decoder_transformer/README.md

 | **with MSE encoder loss** [(config)](#with-mse-encoder-loss) | 2.998 | 3.385 | 4.138e-9 |
 | **with MSE encoder loss and pos sub** [(config)](#with-mse-encoder-loss-and-pos-sub) | 2.982 | **3.378** | 4.673e-9 |

 Compared to a canonical decoder-only transformer (baseline), the new model outperformed it in validation loss but underperformed in train loss.
 Both completed in a similar amount of time with similar memory demands.
-The baseline did have more parameters because it was hard to exactly match the new model's.
+Also, the baseline had more parameters.

 <div style="display: flex; overflow-x: auto; white-space: nowrap;">
   <img src="assets/f_train_loss.svg" alt="Image 1" style="width: 45%;"/>